Backup Only

 Return from Great Malvern to London (with sub 3 hours journey time): 19.02, 19.45.

 This walk follows the North Worcestershire Way along the ridge of the Clent and Lickey Hills (or North Worcestershire Hills) about 15 kilometres south west of Birmingham.
-Near the start, there is a short out and back extension to visit Wychbury Hill.
-The route then passes Hagley Park (ticketed entry) to enter the Clent Hills (National Trust), and climbs to the Four Stones (a folly) and on to the summits of Clent Hill (309m) and Walton Hill (315m).
-From the Four Stones, contour around the north side of the Clent Hill ridge along a well maintained path to a Café at Nimmings Wood car park (bacon butties, nice view, toilets).
+Near the start, there is a short out and back extension to visit Wychbury Hill (an Iron Age hillfort site with an obelisk).
+The route then passes Hagley Park (ticketed entry) to enter the Clent Hills (National Trust), and climbs to a very fine viewpoint by The Four Stones (a folly) and on to the summits of Clent Hill (309m) and Walton Hill (315m).

-From Walton Hill, you have two options:
+Further along, from Walton Hill, you have two options:

 Lunch: Picnic.